-10 Great Christmas Songs by Contemporary Christian Artists
+10 New Christmas Songs by Contemporary Christian Music Artists

 1. Adore Him

-"Adore Him" is a new Christmas song by Kari Jobe, a young singer-songwriter from Dallas, Texas.
-Jobe's work represents praise and worship songs, contemporary Christian sounds and country music.
+"Adore Him" is a Christmas song by Kari Jobe, a contemporary Christian singer and songwriter from Texas.

 3. Born in Bethlehem